0 Comment

 Employee Recognition For Driving Employee Engagement

-Often organizations keep reward and recognition as a low-key affair and do not have proper announcements or presentation ceremonies.
+Often, organizations keep reward and recognition low-key affairs and do not have proper announcements or presentation ceremonies.

 This can make the entire process of recognition ineffective.